-Surviving the aftermath of a society collapsing event or the duration of a major SHTF situation is going to be hair-raising enough without the constant threat of hostile contact from malicious humans.
+Surviving the aftermath of a society-collapsing event or the duration of a major SHTF situation is going to be hair-raising enough without the constant threat of hostile contact from malicious humans.

 Unfortunately, history has taught us time and time again that, when the chips are down and regular meals start getting mixed, you will find people like this in no short supply.

-Whether they are merely desperate, criminally deranged or just outright bloodthirsty psychopaths makes no difference.
+Whether they are merely desperate, criminally deranged, or just outright bloodthirsty psychopaths makes no difference.
 You must be prepared to deal with them and the best way to deal with them is to avoid them entirely.

 It is for this reason that you must treat security in and around your patrol base as an absolute necessity, something to be maintained in all directions at all times.

-How many people you have on watch at any given time will be dictated by your numbers, the tasks at hand, the terrain and other factors.
+How many people you have on watch at any given time will be dictated by your numbers, the tasks at hand, the terrain, and other factors.
 At no point should every member of the group be preoccupied with any given task, leaving the entire site open to observation or direct attack without detection.

 Consider the following factors when establishing a security cordon or detail around your patrol base:

 Depending upon the terrain, size of your group, overall size of your patrol base and other objectives you might push out members who are on guard farther from your actual campsite or keep them closer.
-There are many variables to consider on this element alone.
+There are many variables to consider in this element alone.